Japan-EMNet Research Fellowship

 - Train future leaders in medical research in Japan and the U.S.

-- Bridge Japan and the U.S. through training Japanese researchers
+- Build a bridge between Japan and the U.S. through training Japanese researchers

 Approximately 2-3 years of duration.
 The model curriculum is: